mralamdari/Machine_Learning_Projects/README.md

 This repository, contains several projects about various machine learning and deep learning Topics.

-Like Binary classification, and Digit Recognition.
+Like Binary Classification, and Digit Recognition.

 And It can be a good brief and informative repository.